Uniprise, United Healthcare Help Wanted Employment = UniSurprise, United HealthCompromise!

 Many useful and informative LINKS have been provided for you to gain more insight into this problem that is becoming more evident with time.

 Although you may not be able to see, smell, or feel the molecules of dirty air infiltrating your lungs and body, sick buildings harbor dangerous pathogens that you are inhaling with every breath and clinging to the largest organ on your body - your skin.
 One of the most deadly pathogens is the highly toxic mold, Stachybotrys, that produces mycotoxins.
 Another is formaldehyde from new office furniture that is outgassing the fumes.
+Asbestos is still infiltrating some HVAC systems in some buildings too.

 If you have MCS or "multiple chemical sensitivities", you may be able to smell toxins and also manifest allergic reactions to toxins, viral particles, and fungal mold spores that spew forth from the air ducts (heat and air conditioning) of a sick building.